-Students will demonstrate understanding within two units experiences and explorations.
+Students will demonstrate understanding within two units, experiences and explorations.
 They will create a folio of work that will inform final artwork.
 The course will consist of 70% making, 30% responding.
-Both units are worth 50% of the final grade.
+Both units are worth 50% of their final grade.

-Advertising, Marketing, Graphic Design, Illustration, Artist, Fine Arts/Visual Arts, Design, Architecture, Animation, Art Therapy, Interior Design, Fashion Design why study a Certificate Course at Safety Bay Senior High School?
+Advertising, Marketing, Graphic Design, Illustration, Artist, Fine Arts/Visual Arts, Design, Architecture, Animation, Art Therapy, Interior Design, Fashion Design